kimfucious/techsarcana/content/posts/spacemacsForWriting.md

 FlySpell is nice because it will highlight spelling errors "on the fly".

-Note that I've only included an American English dictionary (en_US).
+:book: Note that I've only included an American English dictionary (en_US).
 Adjust to your requirements.

 1. Download [Hunspell](https://sourceforge.net/projects/hunspell/)
 2. Extract the zip file contents to `C:\Program Files\hunspell` or wherever you want it to go.
 If you use something different, modify the exec-path in the second code block below accordingly.
 3. Open the `.spacemacs` dot file for editing.

-⚠️ Be very careful not to mangle syntax when editing the `.spacemacs` dot file!
+⚠️ Be careful not to mangle syntax when editing the `.spacemacs` dot file!

 #### Under `dotspacemacs-configuration-layers`